On the combination of graph data for assessing thin-file borrowers' creditworthiness: Representation Learning on Networks

 \subsection{Network Embeddings}

 Network embedding methods are unsupervised learning techniques aiming to learn a Euclidean representation of networks in a much lower dimension.
-Mapping each node into a Euclidean space is done through the optimization of similarity functions.
+Each node is mapped into a Euclidean space through the optimization of similarity functions.
 The distance between network nodes in the new space is a surrogate for the node's closeness within the network structure.
-Among the advantages of node embedding techniques is that they replace feature engineering processes.
+Node embedding techniques often replace feature engineering processes.

-Formally, a network is represented by a graph $G(V,E,A)$ which is defined by a set of nodes $V$, a set of edges $E$ and an adjacency matrix $A \in \mathbb{R}^{|V| \times |V|}$.
-A node embedding is a function $ f: G(V,E,A) \rightarrow \mathbb{R}^d$ that maps each node $v \in V$ to an embedding vector $\{Z_v\} _{v \in V} \in \mathbb{R}^d$ \citep{Arsov2019} preserving the adjacency in the graph, i.e. the feature vectors of pairs of nodes that are connected by an edge are more similar than those that are disconnected.
-Let $ Z \in \mathbb{R}^{|V| \times d}$ denote the node embedding matrix where $d \ll |V|$ for scalability purposes.
-The most popular Network Embedding method is Node2vec \citep{Grover2016}, which is an algorithmic framework to learn low-dimensional network representation.
+Formally, a network is represented by a graph $G(V,E,A)$ defined by a set of nodes $V$, a set of edges $E$, and an adjacency matrix $A \in \mathbb{R}^{|V| \times |V|}$.
+The embedding of a node is a function $ f: G(V,E,A) \rightarrow \mathbb{R}^d$ that maps each node $v \in V$ to an embedding vector $\{Z_v\} _{v \in V} \in \mathbb{R}^d$ \citep{Arsov2019}, preserving the adjacency in the graph.
+The embedding vectors of pairs of nodes that are connected by an edge are closer than those that are disconnected.
+Let $ Z \in \mathbb{R}^{|V| \times d}$ denote the node-embedding matrix, where $d \ll |V|$ for scalability purposes.
+The most popular network embedding method is Node2vec \citep{Grover2016}, which is an algorithmic framework for learning low-dimensional network representation.
 This algorithm maximizes the probability of preserving the neighborhood of the nodes in the embedding subspace.
-They optimize, using stochastic gradient descent, a network-based objective function, and produced samples for neighborhoods of nodes through second-order random walks.
-The key feature of Node2vec is the use of biased-random walks, providing a trade-off among two network search methods: breadth-first search (BFS) and depth-first search (DFS); this trade-off creates more informative network embeddings than other competing methods.
+The algorithm optimizes using stochastic gradient descent, a network-based objective function, and produces samples for neighborhoods of nodes through second-order random walks.
+The key feature of Node2vec is the use of biased-random walks, providing a trade-off among two network search methods: breadth-first search (BFS) and depth-first search (DFS).
+This trade-off creates more informative network embeddings than other competing methods.

-\subsection{Graph neural networks (GNN)}
+\subsection{Graph Neural Networks (GNN)}